An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 Information at Trinity School travels quickly, and it is important for everyone involved that it be as accurate as possible and that it be kept in perspective.
 Never hesitate to call the School or a TSPA officer and ask about accurate information.

 The School makes every effort to communicate as clearly and as thoroughly as it can about those matters affecting the community.
 Also, please be considerate and respectful by not telephoning teachers at their homes or on their cell phones.
 Instead, use their school email unless there is an emergency.
-Because a teacher's primary duty is instruction, please do not expect an immediate response to email during the school day.
-If you need to send an email to any of the Receptionists, please send the email to reception@trinityatl.org.
+Because a teacher's primary duty is instruction, do not expect an immediate response to email during the school day.
+If you need to send an email to any of the Receptionists, send the email to reception@trinityatl.org.

 • + CONFERENCES AND STUDENT EVALUATION